 - Limit screen time outside of work by enjoying tech-free activities like books, puzzles, sports, and nature.

-Boundaries and routines are key to work-life balance.
+Boundaries and routines are key to home office wellness.
 Here’s how to protect your time, health, relationships, and space while working from home.

 Fitness at work used to be as simple as heading to the company gym.
 Thankfully, there are options at home, such as:

 - Home office fitness equipment like a treadmill desk, balance ball chair, or seated under-desk elliptical.